St4lV/Golams/README.md

 ### Cartographer Golam :

-*   The cartographer golam will be able to points to the direction of interests points on the maps given to him ! right click on it with a golam core to switch between POI.
+*   The cartographer golam can points to the direction of interests points on the maps given to him when right clicked with a Golam Core.
+If close enough the golam will stand at coordinates given on the map, revealing treasures!

-_(WIP !)_

 ### Deliverer Golam :